kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/11-react-events.md

 * `e` is the event that we are now passing to our `goToTeam()` method
 * `e.preventDefault()` prevents the form from refreshing the page
 * You can uncheck the `Preserve log` checkbox
-* View the console tab and you will see every time you click or press enter or goToTeam() method is fired and the default page refresh on submit does not happen because we turned off the default JavaScript form behavior
+* View the console tab and you will see every time you click or press enter or `goToTeam()` method is fired
+* And the default page refresh on submit does not happen because we turned off the default JavaScript form behavior

 ## Can't Touch This...
 The DOM that is
 ### Grabbing the input text value